dabana/VuePress-KCJsummercamp/docs/day2.md

 Material:
 * A blanket to act as the see surface
 * Cardboard fishies with magnets attached to them
 * Fishing poles with a magnet attached to the string
+* Portable speaker and microbit audio-jack encloser

 1) One Explorer is sent on the sea (blanket) with his MicroBit to find the Fish.
 2) The Fisherman is standing outside the sea (blanket) with the fishing rod.